 Mrs. Scarbrough has a passion for helping children, young adults and families.
 She joined Towson University over 15 years ago, first as a technology trainer and then as a learning specialist.
 Mrs. Scarbrough received her B.A. in chemistry from the University of San Diego, followed by her M.S. in chemistry from Carnegie Mellon University.
 Most recently she completed her M.Ed. in early childhood education at Towson University.
 In her free time her greatest joy is spending time with family.
 She also enjoys solving puzzles, playing games and working for College for Kids.

 Mrs. Graham has over 15 years of experience working in higher education settings in the areas of academic, personal and career coaching.
-She earned her Master’s in Counseling from the University of Wisconsin at Whitewater and her Bachelor’s degree in English Literature from the University of Wisconsin at Madison.
+She earned her Master’s in Counseling from the University of Wisconsin at Whitewater and her bachelor’s degree in English literature from the University of Wisconsin at Madison.
 She enjoys reading and spending time with her family.

-.Liina Ladon, a Towson University alumna, completed her M.S. in Physical Organic Chemistry at UMBC.
+Liina Ladon, a Towson University alumna, completed her M.S. in physical organic chemistry at UMBC.
 In addition to coordinating the science tutoring for the Academic Achievement Center, she is also an instructor for the Department of Chemistry.
 Her interest in chemical education has led to the development of her website (URL: www.towson.edu/~ladon) with over 200 pages of study aids for chemistry.
-The site has become one of the top sites on the world wide web for chemistry help.
+The site has become one of the top sites on the Internet for chemistry help.

 Academic Achievement Center